moonmaster9000/specdown/README.markdown

 ### Output Format

 By default, `specdown` will output colorized terminal output.
-If you'd rather the output not be colorized, you can use the `-f terminal` switch:
+If you'd rather the output not be colorized, you can use the `-f plain` switch:

 ```sh
 $ specdown -f plain